maxadamo/g10k-webhook/README.md

 ## curl2puppet.sh:

-This is the script that you run on your git server as `post-commit` hook.
+This is the script that you run on your git server as `post-commit` hook (tested with Gitlab).
 It extracts repository name and branch name and sends it to puppet:

 	#!/bin/bash
 	#